Cloon History, Family Crest & Coats of Arms

 Early Notables of the Cloon family (pre 1700)

 More information is included under the topic Early Cloon Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cloon family to the New World and Oceana
+Migration of the Cloon family

 The expense of the crossing to the North American colonies seemed small beside the difficulties of remaining in Scotland.
 It was a long and hard trip, but at its end lay the reward of freedom.
 Some Scots remained faithful to England and called themselves United Empire Loyalists, while others fought in the American War of Independence.
 Much of this lost Scottish heritage has been recovered in the last century through Clan societies and other patriotic Scottish organizations.
 A search of immigration and passenger lists revealed many important, early immigrants to North America bearing the name of Cloon: Michael Clunie who settled in Philadelphia in 1810; Daniel Cluney settled in Philadelphia in 1866; Thomas arrived in Philadelphia in 1868; Bartholomew, John, and Joseph Clune arrived in Philadelphia between 1858 and 1868..

 Contemporary Notables of the name Cloon (post 1700)